 DIY RC Transmitter

-I attempted to build an RC Transmitter myself although I haven’t tested it yet with a quadcopter.
+Back in 2013 I attempted to build an RC Transmitter myself but I haven’t tested it yet with a quadcopter.

 - Jun 2016 – Updated with popular TX options

 - Jun 2017 – Article updated, added receiver info